its-rajesh/Programming-Practicum/README.md

 # Programming-Practicum
 Teaching Assistant for the course CS571 Programming Practicum: August - December 2022 Semester at Indian Institute of Technology, Mandi.
 This repository contains the google colab notebook tutorials.
+Click the title for the respective notebooks.